Search Knowledge Base by Keyword

 Formation (Election) of an S-Corp

 There is a misconception floating around out there that an S Corp is a standalone entity.
 Not true.
-There are several entity types, but the three most common are
+There are several entity types, and the three most common are-

 - Limited Liability Companies (LLCs), either as a single-member or multi-member